 Do missiles home in or hone in on a target?
 Home in and hone in are commonly confused phrases which both refer to narrowing in on a particular topic.

-Home in means to find and move directly toward someone or something.
-Hone in means to focus or give attention to something or someone.
+Home in means to locate and move toward something.
+Hone in means to focus on something.

 In this article, we’ll discuss the differences between both phrases, their meanings, and their correct usage.